mircea-negrau/Pet-Adoption/README.md

 # Pet Adoption

- Mobile Android Application built in Dart using Flutter.\
+ Mobile Android Platform built in Dart using Flutter for pet adoptions.\
  Google Firebase is used for:
 - Authentication (Email/Password and Google)
 - Firestore Database for storing user accounts and pet posts